-So it’s Autumn, season of mists and something somethings, as the poet says.
-(No, he doesn’t but that’s the best I can do).
+So it’s Autumn (or will be in a couple of weeks), a season of mists and something somethings, as the poet says.
+(No, he doesn’t, but that’s the best I can do).

 I will resist spending my pension on a trans-seasonal wardrobe.
 Instead, I shall just put on an extra cardigan.